 The Bottom Line for Rent Controlled and Stabilized Apartments

-Although tenants in this situation need to uphold their end of the deal, being in a rent controlled or stabilized apartment does provide additional legal protections.
+Tenants in this situation need to uphold their end of the deal, residing in a rent controlled or stabilized apartment does provide additional legal protections.
 As a result of those protections, it can take longer and cost more for a landlord to evict someone in this type of apartment than the already lengthy process that’s involved in any New York City eviction.

 If you have any other questions about the often-confusing Rent Controlled or Stabilized laws we recommend consulting an attorney who specializes in this field.